cosmos/cosmos/WHITEPAPER.md

 #### Casper

 Casper [\[16\]][16] is a proposed proof-of-stake consensus algorithm for Ethereum.
 Its prime mode of operation is "consensus-by-bet".
-The idea is that by letting validators iteratively bet on which block it believes will become committed into the blockchain based on the other bets that it's seen so far, finality can be achieved eventually.
+By letting validators iteratively bet on which block they believe will become committed into the blockchain based on the other bets that they have seen so far, finality can be achieved eventually.
 [link](https://blog.ethereum.org/2015/12/28/understanding-serenity-part-2-casper/).
 This is an active area of research by the Casper team.
 The challenge is in